 - 1. The evaluator shall perform functions through the TSFIs that access the templates - 2.
-The evaluator shall check that the TSFI requires either using a PIN, password or by other secure means, as specified by the ST author.
+The evaluator shall check that the TSFI requires using a NBAF as specified by the ST author.

 - a.
 Information necessary to perform this EA is described in the TSS and AGD guidance - b.
-The TOE protects the templates either using a PIN, password or by other secure means, as specified by the ST author
+The TOE protects the templates using a NBAF as specified by the ST author